HoldenCaulfieldRye/caffe/RUN.md

    -> modify run_classifier

-(6.) clamp train more with full finetune
+(6.) clamp train better
-   -> plots show no overfitting
+   -> more with full finetune since plots show no overfitting -> more redbox since need balanced redbox addition

 (7.) train with or wout unsuitable merged?